IGEL-Technology/shim-review/README.md

 ### Do you use an ephemeral key for signing kernel modules?
 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
-No. The kernel loads only modules signed off by us, the only step missing is that the key is not ephemeral yet.
+No. The kernel loads only modules signed off by us.
+We're not using ephemeral keys, yet, but plan to use them in the future.
+In the meantime, loading kernel modules built for another kernel is almost impossible because both kernel and modules are delivered in one closed system.
+If additional modules are provided to the system, they will be loaded from a directory matching the kernel version, thereby preventing different versions from being loaded, too.

+Other than that, only modules signed by us will be loaded, thus it's not possible to inject modules from other distributions.

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.